Skype acquisition: a raw deal for Microsoft?

 By AnsaradaThu Feb 20 2025Mergers and acquisitions, Post-deal integration

 Paying ten times the annual revenue for a company that had not been profitable since it began in 2003, many questioned whether this was a good deal for Microsoft.
 However, Microsoft had done something similar before, acquiring Hotmail and replacing it with Outlook some years later.
-So was this a raw deal for Microsoft?

 A closer look at the opportunities, risks and challenges Microsoft faced reveals whether Skype was ultimately worth the high purchase price.